atroutt/WeAreTechWomen/README.markdown

 * Clone this repo to your machine
 * `cd We-Work-In-Philly` on your machine
 * `vagrant up` on your machine
 * Wait for the vm to load.
 The first time you run this command it will take a while as it installs a bunch of software.
-You'll know it's done when you see: `SETUP COMPLETE: We Work in Philly works in Vagrant!`
+You'll know it's done when you see: `SETUP COMPLETE:  We are Tech Women works in Vagrant!`
 * `vagrant ssh` this will get you into the vm without a password
 * `cd wwip` on the vm
 * `./go` on the vm